On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Modular Curves

 When we denote $X_G$ by $X_{\pm 1}(N).$ Rational non cuspidal points of $X_{\pm 1}(N)$ correspond to elliptic curves defined over $\Q$ up to isomorphism that have a point $P$ of order $N$ such that $\pm P$ is defined over $\Q.$

 For our application we need to analyze if there are non CM elliptic curves whose adelic Galois image is simultaneously contained in two open subgroups of $\GL_2(\Zhat)$ that contain $-I$ and have full determinant.
-Therefore, we now define fiber product of two modular curves that we will study in later sections.
+Therefore, we now discuss fiber product of two modular curves that we will study in later sections.
+If $G_1$ and $G_2$ are two open subgroups of $\GL_2(\Zhat)$ of level $N_1$ and $N_2$ respectively that contain $-I$ and have full determinant, then the fiber product of modular curves $X_{G_1}$ and $X_{G_2}$ is their fiber product as stacks over $X_{\GL_2(\Zhat)}.$ If $N_1$ and $N_2$ are coprime, then the fiber product of $X_{G_1}$ and $X_{G_2}$ is the modular curve $X_G$ where $G$ is $G_1 \intersect G_2.$